 I understand that this consent is effective for three years from the date in which it is signed.
 Furthermore, I understand that this consent can be revoked at any time by completing a release withdrawal form at any HEART OF TEXAS HMIS agency requesting revocation of my consent.
 This ROI is agency specific.
-Therefore one will need to be completed for each HoT HMIS participating agency from which I receive services.
+Therefore, one will need to be completed for each HOTHMIS participating agency from which I receive services.

-I understand that this release is optional, and that I and my household can still apply for and receive services, provided I am or the client is, and the household members are eligible, without signing this form.
+I understand that this release is optional, and that I and my household can still apply for and receive services, provided I am, or the client is, and the household members are eligible, without signing this form.
 I understand that if I choose not to sign this form, the information will be entered into the HEART OF TEXAS HMIS system in a manner that will allow no other agency to access these client records.
 I understand that this information will, however, be used for statistical reporting purposes, in a non-identifying manner.

 I understand that there are some instances in which my information may be released outside of the system without my consent.
 Such instances include participating in the Housing Coordinated Entry process, in order to prevent a serious threat to health and safety, for law enforcement purposes when there is a lawful and specific court order or subpoena, and de-identifiable information may be released for research purposes.

-I have read, understand, and voluntarily consent to the release of my or the client's, and members of the household information to HEART OF TEXAS HMIS partners, unless otherwise noted below:

-Client (or legal guardian) Signatu ire Date

-Client Social Security Number Relationship to client (if applicable)

-HEART OF TEXAS HMIS Agency E mployee Signature Date

-\square Check here if verbal consent r eceived.
-HEART OF TEXAS HMIS S Agency Employee must sign and date above.

-Children's Names (und er the age of 18)
+I have read, understand, and voluntarily consent to the release of my or the clients, and members of the household information to HEART OF TEXAS HMIS partners, unless otherwise noted below: Client (or legal guardian) Signature Date Client Date of Birth Relationship to client (if applicable) HEART OF TEXAS HMIS Agency Employee Signature Date \Box Check here if verbal consent received.
+HEART OF TEXAS HMIS Agency Employee must sign and date above.
+Children's Names (under the age of 18) 1.
+6. 2.
+7. 3.
+8. 9.
+4. 5.
+10. ☐ I give consent to share my age 17 or younger children's information with other agencies in HMIS. \square I do NOT give consent to share my age 17 or younger children's information with other agencies in HMIS.

-1. 6.

-2. 7.

-3. 8.

-4. 9.

-5. 10.

-formation with other agencies in HMIS. ren's information with other agencies in HMIS.

 Participant Signature Name (Printed) Date